How to Use Flawless DeepEditor Inside Avid Media Composer

 Once your source and driving data are uploaded, you’ll be prompted to select two options before creating your vub:

-Vub Quality
+Select Vub Quality Level

 This determines the resolution, bit-depth, processing time, and overall fidelity of the vub you generate.

-• Draft Vub (Recommended for first-pass testing)
+- Draft Vub (Recommended for first-pass testing)

 Ideal for quickly testing a visual dub idea.
-Draft vubs are faster to generate and lower in resolution, perfect for creative experimentation.
+Draft vubs are faster to generate and lower in resolution, perfect for creative experimentation. - Higher Quality Tiers (Optional)

 If you’re ready to view the vub without a watermark and evaluate in more detail you can choose a tier above Draft.